 Note: If you don't hear the sound, first be sure you have the volume turned up on your device (or computer if using emulator).
 Also, make sure your device has an SD card.
 App Inventor stores media files to the SD card.
-In some devices, the Play component does not work correctly.
-You will need to use the Player component instead of the Sound component.

 Now that we've gotten the button to perform an action (play a sound), we want to extend that action to include giving the user a prediction.
 First we'll need two labels: Label1 will display the instructions, and Label2 will display the chosen prediction.
 We'll use blocks to program a "list picker" to choose from a list of predictions.
 Each time the button is clicked, the app will change the text of Label2 to display the chosen prediction.

 DESIGN: App Inventor

 Go back to the Designer window in your browser and add some new things to your app.

 - From the Screen Arrangement palette, drag over the Vertical Arrangement component (#1).
 At first it will just look like an empty box, but when you put things in it, App Inventor will know that you want to line them up vertically (one on top of the other).

 - From the Basic palette, drag over a Label component (#2) and drop it inside of the vertical arrangement component.
 In the Properties pane, change the "Text" property of Label1 to “Ask the Magic 8-Ball a question”.(#3)